Rosslyn Academy

 Rosslyn Academy is a private Christian school in Gigiri, Nairobi, Kenya.
 It is an international, coed, day school with a North American curriculum and classes from preschool to twelfth grade.

-Enrolment is approximately 650, with a graduating senior class of approximately 60 students each year.
+Enrolment is approximately 690, with a graduating senior class of approximately 60 students each year.
 Approximately 40 percent of the students are North American, and more than 53 nationalities are represented in the school.
 Teachers at Rosslyn are typically required to be North American certified, but come from a number of different nationalities, with the majority being North American.
 The average class size at Rosslyn is 20 students, with a teacher to student ratio of 1:9.

-It is located in the northwestern suburbs of Nairobi, in Gigiri, on a beautiful 40 acre campus close to the United States Embassy and the United Nations Headquarters for Africa.
+It is located in the northwestern suburbs of Nairobi, in Gigiri, on a 40-acre campus close to the United States Embassy and the United Nations Headquarters for Africa.
 The site was originally part of a coffee plantation.

 History

 The school was founded as Mara Hills Academy by the Eastern Mennonite Mission in northern Tanganyika in the 1940s, as a one-room school for the children of Mennonite missionaries.
 The school moved to its current location in 1967, and opened a boarding facility offering K–9 education.

 The school remained a boarding school into the 1970s when the Foreign Mission Board of the Southern Baptist Convention (now the International Mission Board) invested in the school to provide an American education for the children of its missionaries residing in the Nairobi area.
 This was also a critical financial move in the history of the school as it saved it from financial insolvency.
 In the late 1980s, the Assemblies of God became the third sponsoring mission.

 The school remained strictly a K–9 school until the late 1980s.
 Most of the students transferred to the Rift Valley Academy upon entering tenth grade.
 However, the school gradually added a high school program and graduated its first senior class in 1991.
 Today, the school offers a wide-ranging liberal arts program, including courses in the social sciences, natural sciences, mathematics, literature, world languages, and the arts.
 The school also has one of the largest and most successful Advanced Placement AP programs in Africa, typically offering between fifteen and twenty different courses each year, and boasting a pass rate of approximately 85% (25% above the global average).